treycole/modulated-JJ/README.md

 The `LaTeX` source code and a pdf of the accepted manuscript version of our PRB paper can be found in the [paper](/paper) folder.

-The code for generating the results can be found in the submodule [majoranaJJ](/majoranaJJ).
+The code for generating the results can be found in the `majoranaJJ` submodule.

 ## 📚 Citation